AztecProtocol/aztec-packages/docs/docs/tutorials/contract_tutorials/token_contract.md

 ### Note on private state

-Private state in Aztec is all [UTXOs](../../aztec/concepts/storage/index.md) to learn more about public and private state in Aztec.
+Private state in Aztec is all [UTXOs](../../aztec/concepts/storage/index.md).

 ## Contract Storage